-Because every farm has its own unique challenges, every farmer needs his or her own unique solutions.
+Because every farm has its own distinct challenges, every farmer needs his or her own distinct solutions.
 Sometimes, the regular old tools just don’t do the trick.
 This is where the farm hack comes in—where you can take old tools, or create new ones, and make them work for what you need.
-In celebration of Hobby Farms’ 15th year in publication, we had three of our favorite writer-farmers provide us with their favorite farm hacks.
+We had three of our favorite writer-farmers provide us with their favorite farm hacks.

-Jesse Frost is a writer and vegetable farmer in Southern Kentucky, where he lives with his wife and young son on their farm, Rough Draft Farmstead.
+Jesse Frost is a writer and vegetable farmer in Southern Kentucky, where he lives with his wife and two children on their farm, Rough Draft Farmstead.
 Read more of Jesse’s work here.

 1. Wheelbarrow Harvest Cart (pictured above)